CaseyHofland/UIWitches/README.md

 ## Features

 Briefly, this is why you need UI Witches:
-* Separate UI code into reuseable scritps.
+* Separate UI code into reuseable scripts.
 * Text Mesh Pro support.

 ## Contributing